gemeofficial/gemeblog/blog/2025-07-08-do-eggs-expire/index.md

 ### Proper Handling Practices

 - Wash your hands before and after handling raw eggs.
-- Don’t mix old and new eggs in storage.
+- Don't mix old and new eggs in storage.
 - Use clean containers for cracked or separated eggs.
+---
 ![How to store eggs safely?](./img/how-to-tell-if-eggs-are-bad.jpg)

-### Do’s and Don’ts of Fridge Storage
+### Do's and Don'ts of Fridge Storage

 **Do:**